Industrial/idAutomation/README.md

 - Auto Send: Sends mail when it has a recipient and the items are full so you can continue clicking items to send them all.

+### Tooltip

+- Anchor: Anchors the tooltip to the mouse.